Skip to content

 Shut Down SDK

-Use FTSdk to shut down the SDK, if dynamically changing SDK configuration, need to shut down first to avoid generating incorrect data
+Use FTSdk to shut down the SDK.
+If dynamically changing SDK configuration, you need to shut down first to avoid generating wrong data.

 FTSdk.shutDown();